Viorel Turcu: Club career

 In the middle of the 1982–83 season, Turcu left Argeș to play for one year at Steaua București.
 In the middle of the following season he arrived at Dinamo București, helping the team win The Double at the end of it, scoring two goals in the 11 league matches coach Nicolae Dumitru used him.
 However, he did play in the 2–1 win in the Cupa României final over his former team, Steaua.
-He also played with The Red Dogs in the 1983–84 European Cup campaign, eliminating Dinamo Minsk in the quarter-finals, reaching the semi-finals where they were defeated by Liverpool.
+He also played with The Red Dogs during their 1983–84 European Cup campaign, in which they eliminated Dinamo Minsk in the quarter-finals before being defeated by Liverpool in the semi-finals.
 Afterwards, Turcu went for two years to Olt Scornicești, then returned for a second spell at Steaua.
 After playing only five games in the first half of the 1986–87 season, he returned to Scornicești, but Steaua managed to win The Double without him.
-Turcu made his last Divizia A appearance on 20 June 1989 in a 2–1 home loss to Victoria București, having a total of 252 matches with 42 goals in the competition, also totaling 11 games with one goal in European competitions.
+Turcu made his last Divizia A appearance on 20 June 1989 in a 2–1 home loss to Victoria București, totaling 252 matches with 42 goals in the competition and 11 games with one goal in European competitions.

 In the following years he played for several clubs, first in Divizia B at UTA Arad.
 Subsequently, he moved to Nistrul Chișinău for the 1991 Soviet First League season, afterwards spending one season at Nemzeti Bajnokság II side, Szarvasi Vasas.
 From 1992 until 1996 he came back for a third spell at Olt Scornicești, being a player-coach in the Romanian lower leagues.